-- entity instance of ElggFile - mime_type, file Return the mimetype for the filename \$params['filename'] with original filename \$params['original_filename'] and with the default detected mimetype of \$params['default']. - upload, file Allows plugins to implement custom logic for moving an uploaded file into an instance of ElggFile.
+- entity instance of ElggFile - mime_type, file Return the mimetype for the filename \$params['filename'] with original filename \$params['original_filename'] and with the default detected mimetype of \$params['default']. - simple_type, file The hook provides Sparams['mime_type'] (e.g. application/pdf or image/jpeg) and determines an overall category like document or image.
+The bundled file plugin and other-third party plugins usually store simpletype metadata on file entities and make use of it when serving icons and constructing eqe filters and menus. - upload, file Allows plugins to implement custom logic for moving an uploaded file into an instance of ElggFile.
 The handler must return true to indicate that the uploaded file was moved.
 The handler must return false to indicate that the uploaded file could not be moved.
 Other returns will indicate that ElggFile::acceptUploadedFile should proceed with the default upload logic.